lit-uriy/mtl4-mirror/mtl4/trunk/libs/sequence/doc/cursors_and_property_maps.rst

 -----------------

-We propose to solve these problems by dividing the responsibilities of iterators into two objects: cursors, which traverse a sequence of keys, and property maps, which associate those keys with values.
+We propose to solve these problems by dividing the responsibilities of an iterator into two objects: a *cursor* and a *property map*.
+A **cursor** is actually a kind of iterator, but instead of iterating over sequence elements, it iterates over *keys*.
+A **key** is just a representation of a position in the sequence.
+A **property map** is just a kind of function object that associates keys with values.
+To read the value at a particular position, pass its key to the property map.
+To write a new value into a position, pass the position's key and the new value to the property map.

+.. |Series| replace:: :concept:`Series`

-An ordinary iterator range is be represented by a property map and two cursors.
+An ordinary iterator range is be represented by a property map and two cursors, which form a |Series|.
 The following table shows how some iterator operations correspond to those on cursors and property maps:

   ============= ================  ====================
   Operation     C++'98 approach     new approach